-For these reasons, the DGR SDT coordinated with the other SDTs currently reviewing this standard and recommended revisions to Requirement R3.1 to indicate that coordination by a GOP with their TOP and host BA of new or changes to protection systems on individual generating units of dispersed power producing resources is not required.
+For these reasons, the DGR SDT has coordinated with the other SDTs currently reviewing this standard and has recommended revisions to Requirement R3.1 to indicate that coordination by a GOP with their TOP and host BA of new or changes to protection systems on individual generating units of dispersed power producing resources is not required. account for the unique characteristics of dispersed power producing resources.

-4.10.2 PRC-001-2 - System Protection Coordination
+5.50.24.10.2 PRC-001-2 - System Protection Coordination

-The concerns addressed with PRC-001-1.1b are removed in PRC-001-2, which is adopted by the Board.
+The concerns addressed with PRC-001-1.1b are removed in PRC-001-2, which is adopted by the NERC BOTBoard.
 However, this standard was included in the proposed remand by FERC and is subject to revision as part of Project 2014-03 - Revisions to TOP and IRO Standards.
-This Standard version is not in effect and was withdrawn as the proposed versions of the TOP and IRO Reliability Standards included in Project 2014-3 effectively replace PRC-001-2 and other TOP standards.
+This Standard version is not in effect and will bewas withdrawn when the currentlyas the proposed versions of the TOP and IRO Reliability Standards included in Project 2014-3 effectively replace PRC-001-2 and other TOP standards are filed at FERC scal.
 For this reason, no changes are required.

-4.10.3 PRC-002-NPCC-01- Disturbance Monitoring PRC-018-1 - Disturbance Monitoring Equipment Installation and Data Reporting
+5.50.34.10.3 PRC-002-NPCC-01- Disturbance Monitoring PRC-018-1 - Disturbance Monitoring Equipment Installation and Data Reporting

-Requirements related to installation of Fault/Disturbance monitoring and/or sequence of events (SOE) recording capabilities on generating units and substation equipment which meet regional specific criteria may require installation of these capabilities on the aggregating equipment at a dispersed power producing resource Facility, and also requires maintenance and periodic reporting requirements to their RRO.
-However, these requirements have been previously applicable to the aggregating equipment at these dispersed power producing resources, and these capabilities are not required to be installed on the individual generating units.
-The BES definition changes have no direct impact on applicability of these standards to dispersed power producing resources.
-Therefore, the applicability of these standards do not need to be changed for dispersed power producing resources.
+Requirements related to installation of Fault/Disturbance monitoring and/or sequence of events (SOE) recording capabilities on generating units and substation equipment which meet regional specific criteria may require installation of these capabilities on the aggregating equipment at a dispersed generation power producing resource facilityFacility, and also requires maintenance and periodic reporting requirements to their RRO.
+However, these requirements have been previously applicable to the aggregating equipment at these dispersed generation-power producing resources, and these capabilities are not required to be installed on the individual generating units.
+The BES definition changes have no direct impact on applicability of these standards to dispersed generation-power producing resources.
+Therefore, the applicability of these standards does not need to be changed for dispersed generation power producing resources.23

-4.10.4 PRC-004-2.1a - Analysis and Mitigation of Transmission and Generation Protection System Misoperations PRC-004-3 - Protection System Misoperation Identification and Correction
+5.50.44.10.4 PRC-004-2.1a - Analysis and Mitigation of Transmission and Generation Protection System Misoperations PRC-004-3 - Protection System Misoperation Identification and Correction

-Misoperation reporting per PRC-004 is currently a requirement applied on the aggregating equipment at applicable dispersed power producing resource sites meeting BPS criteria.
+Misoperation reporting per PRC-004 is currently a requirement applied on the aggregating equipment at applicable dispersed generation-power producing resource sites meeting BPS criteria.
 The continuation of this analysis and reporting on the aggregating equipment by dispersed generation resource owners can provide value to BPS reliability and should remain in place.
-However, based on the experience of the SDT, there is minimal impact to BPS reliability for analyzing, reporting and developing Corrective Action Plans for each individual generating unit that trips at a dispersed power producing resource site, as the tripping of one or a small number of these units has no material impact to the BPS reliability.
+However, based on the experience of the SDT, there is minimal impact to BPS reliability for analyzing, reporting and developing Corrective Action Plans for each individual generating unit that trips at a dispersed generation-power producing resource site, as the tripping of one or a small number of these units has no material impact to the BPS reliability.